Our purpose is to encourage children to communicate across borders, and to understand the potential of friendships that can be made across the world.

 So you can see that now the children are repeating family vocabulary, singing about families, doing family worksheets, hearing the story and of course, doing a practical task of making a 'tree of love' project to play with and continue the learning away from the class.
 A child that learns best through rhyme and song now has the same vocabulary reinforced through all of the other methods.

-Every module introduces a new theme with a book, song, worksheets, game and project, with all the artwork taken from the book and being consistent across the module.
+Every module introduces a new theme with a story, song, worksheets, game and project, with all the artwork taken from the story and being consistent across the module.